SaahilTakooree/IntegrityVault/README.md

 d)  Install or Verify Hardhat

-* Make sure you are in the project folder in VS Code terminal.
+* Make sure you are in the project folder in Visual Studio Code terminal.
 * Check Hardhat version:

   ```bash